 This Barbaresco demonstrates finesse.
 The wine is less than three years old and has been matured in a sort of compromise Austrian oval, a medium sized barrel.
 Stephen Brook praises its charm and lift, quite delicate for a Nebbiolo.
 Similarly approachable is Orlando Abrigo’s Vigna Rongalio Meruzzano, Barbaresco, 2006, 14%.
 This is made from fruit from old vines and then given a short maceration time and then aged half in large botti and half in tonneaux – perfectly illustrating the compromises now being made between traditional and modernist styles.
 My MW neighbour correctly called this wine as dumb or very slightly corked and the second sample was full of wonderful fruit.

 Four Barolo wines followed:

-And finally, Bricco Boschis, Vigna San Giuseppe riserva, Cavallotto, 14.5°, 2004 (Castiglione Falletto).
-20 days of maceration, matured in traditional botti, quite muted now, austere, fine tannins, very, very long.
+And finally, a wine from Castiglione Falletto, 20 days of maceration, matured in traditional botti, quite muted now, austere, fine tannins, very, very long.
 Try again in 10 years or more.

 And the most remarkable feature of this tasting?
 After we had been sitting for an hour and a quarter, listening, tasting, writing notes, reflecting … I remembered to go back and observe the development of the wines in the glass.
 The wines had probably been poured for an hour and a half and the array of perfumed red fruit aged in oak was just wonderful.
 That’s what makes Nebbiolo a great grape variety.